rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    performance requirements for YANG validation, the following information MAY be considered when designing YANG data models:

-   o  Lists are generally more expensive than containers
+   * Lists are generally more expensive than containers

-   o  "when" statement evaluation is generally more expensive than
-      "if-feature" or "choice" statements
+   * "when" statement evaluation is generally more expensive than "if-feature" or "choice" statements

-   o  "must" statements are generally more expensive than "min-entries",
-      "max-entries", "mandatory", or "unique" statements
+   * "must" statements are generally more expensive than "min-entries", "max-entries", "mandatory", or "unique" statements

-   o  "identityref" leafs are generally more expensive than
+   * "identityref" leafs are generally more expensive than "enumeration" leafs
-      "enumeration" leafs

-   o  "leafref" and "instance-identifier" types with "require-instance"
-      set to true are generally more expensive than if "require-instance" is set to false
+   * "leafref" and "instance-identifier" types with "require-instance" set to true are generally more expensive than if "require-instance" is set to false

 ##  Open Systems Considerations